CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

    ![](../Images/remediate-blade.png)

+  > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up-to 24 hours for all the recommendations to show up.
+It is possible that during the lab time this may not show up – which is the case sometimes.
+You can note down this step number then continue to the next exercise and verify this later.

 5. Click on **A vulnerability assessment solution should be enabled on your virtual machines** recommendation and open it.

 6. Click to expand **Remediation steps (1)** – then click on the **Quick fix logic (2)** option to expose an automatic remediation script content (ARM template).
 Once done, **Close (3)** this window.